Skip to content

 DESCRIPTION

 r.flexure computes how the rigid outer shell of a planet deforms elastically in response to surface-normal loads by solving equations for plate bending.
-This phenomenon is known as "flexural isostasy" and can be useful in cases of glacier/ice-cap/ice-sheet loading, sedimentary basin filling, mountain belt growth, volcano emplacement, sea-level change, and other geologic processes. r.flexure and v.flexure are the GRASS GIS interfaces to the model gFlex.
-As both r.flexure and v.flexure are interfaces to gFlex, this must be downloaded and installed.
-The most recent versions of gFlex are available from https://github.com/awickert/gFlex, and installation instructions are available on that page via the README.md file.
+This phenomenon is known as "flexural isostasy" and is relevant to glacier/ice-cap/ice-sheet loading, sedimentary basin filling, mountain belt growth, volcano emplacement, sea-level change, and other geologic processes. r.flexure and v.flexure are the GRASS GIS interfaces to the model gFlex.
+As both r.flexure and v.flexure are interfaces to gFlex, it must be downloaded and installed. r.flexure requires gFlex ≥ 2.0.0:

 NOTES